Milakatong La: Location

 This pass also leads to another branch valley of the Tsona Chu valley, which lies north of the border.

-Both the passes were likely used for trade between Tawang and Tsona Dzong.
+Both passes were likely used for trade between Tawang and Tsona Dzong.
 This perhaps explains the confusion among sources.

 Trade

-According to F. M. Bailey, there were two trade routes between Tawang and Tsona Dzong, one via Milakatong La and other via the Nyamjang Chu valley.
+According to F. M. Bailey, there were two trade routes between Tawang and Tsona Dzong, one via Milakatong La and the other via the Nyamjang Chu valley.
 On each of these roads, a Tsukang (Chukang) or a customs house was placed by the Tibetans and a tax of 10 per cent was collected on all merchandise brought from Tawang.
 However, there was no tax on articles carried from Tsona Dzong to Tawang.